 In addition, multiple compounds found in horseradish are beneficial for human health (1).
 Isothiocyanates and glucosinolates contained in horseradish can help people avoid bacteria (2), fungi (3), and cancer effects (4).

 When using horseradish, you have three options to choose from.
-This depends on which one you prefer and fits well with your recipes: fresh horseradish roots, prepared/ store-bought horseradish, and homemade horseradish sauce
+This depends on which one you prefer and fits well with your recipes: fresh horseradish roots, homemade horseradish sauce (commonly seen as mussels’ side dish), and prepared/ store-bought horseradish.

 Horseradish Expiration Comparison Chart